MHH-RCUG/Wochenende/README.md

 After a successful Wochenende run, make sure you check that all bams have been created and are sized as expected eg `ls -lh *.bam`

-Now start the postprocessing script `bash wochenende_postprocess.sh`
+Now start the postprocessing script `bash wochenende_postprocess.sh` to automatically:
 - run sambamba depth to get read coverage of all configured BAM files in the current directory
 - run the Wochenende plot to create coverage diagrams
 - run Wochenende reporting to count and normalize all read data
 - run the Haybaler report integration tool (provided it is installed and configured)
 - clean up files

-This script requires haybaler to be installed, and will otherwise fail.
+This script requires haybaler and it's dependencies to be installed, and will otherwise fail some steps.

 ### Running the metagenomic reporting scripts manually